neomjs/neo/.github/VISION.md

 // this will already update the UI and yes, you can do this inside the console as well myButton.text = "World";
 ```

+For more input on what you can do using neo.mjs, please take a look at the guides inside the docs app.

 # The neo.mjs vision